neu-rah/paco/README.md

 #>digits(Pair("123",[]))
 TC_Right { value: TC_Pair { a: '', b: [ '1', '2', '3' ] } }
 ```
 This is the basic form of parsing (feeding a parser).
-However a `parse` function is available:

-it will perform as the former but with only output state
+However a `parse` function is available, it will perform as the former but gives only output state or a fancy error message.

 ```javascript
 #>parse(digits)("123")